Tuscaloosa Transit Authority

 The Tuscaloosa Transit Authority, or TTA, is a local, government-owned bus system based in Tuscaloosa, Alabama that commenced operation in 1971.
 The Tuscaloosa Transit Authority serves the city of Tuscaloosa and also operates the trolleys between the student entertainment districts downtown and The Strip and game day shuttle buses for Alabama football games.
 The Tuscaloosa Transit Authority is governed by a seven member board, and employs a staff of 27 full-time employees as of February 2008.
 Beginning in 1999, the TTA's fleet consists of El Dorado Transmark RE buses that are designed to resemble historic trolleys that have been absent from Tuscaloosa since 1941.

 Ridership for the system averages approximately 16,000 per month, and the system as a whole has seen a 9 percent increase in ridership numbers for 2008 as compared to 2007.

+History

+Public transit in Tuscaloosa began in 1883 with horsecars operated by the Tuskaloosa Street Railway.
+By December 1887, the company had 38 horses and mules pulling the cars.
+A year later, the Tuskaloosa Belt Railway began service of a seven mile steam dummy line.
+The first electric streetcars operated on June 30, 1915 leading to the closure of the steam dummy.
+Over the course of 1941-1942, the streetcars were discontinued in favor of buses, which would run under private ownership until August 1964.
+At that time, all public transit in the city ceased, until it was revived in April 1965 under the Tuscaloosa Transit Company.
+This company of six buses and seven routes would finally be replaced by the current Tuscaloosa Transit Authority in 1971.

+Transit Center

+In February 2008, the city broke ground on a new transit center at 6th St. and 23rd Ave.
+The project consists of retail space, transit offices, and a 449 space parking ramp.
+The $12.5 million project was opened on September 23, 2009.
+Prior to this project being finalized, the city had been interested in converting the former train depot on Greensboro Ave. into a transit center.

 Routes

 The TTA operates seven fixed routes serving the city of Tuscaloosa with each originating and terminating at the downtown Mund Terminal.
 Service for these seven routes is Monday through Friday between the hours of 5:00 a.m. and 6:00 p.m. at one-hour intervals.
 The seven fixed routes are listed below: